-Literary Arts seeks experienced teaching artists with backgrounds in education and writing to join our roster of writers for the upcoming 2020-21 school year.
+Literary Arts seeks experienced teaching artists living in the Portland and Salem-Keizer metro areas with backgrounds in education and writing to join our roster of writers for the 2021-22 school year.

-WITS pairs writers with classroom teachers to lead creative writing residencies for public high school students.
-Our WITS program currently serves students at 11 schools within Portland Public Schools, Parkrose School District, and Gresham-Barlow School District.
+WITS pairs local writers with classroom teachers to lead creative writing residencies for public high school students.
+Our WITS program currently serves students at schools within Portland Public Schools, Parkrose School District, Gresham-Barlow School District, and Woodburn School District.
 Residencies take place during the school day and scheduling is unpredictable.
 Therefore, this role requires a flexible schedule of at least three full mornings or afternoon per week during the academic year.
-Being on the roster does not guarantee a residency placement, although we do our best to place writers at least once per year.
+Being on the roster does not guarantee a residency assignment, although we typically can assign writers at least one placement per year.

-- Teaching creative writing residencies (typically 10 sessions or equivalent) to students from diverse backgrounds in variety of classrooms (language arts, ELL, anthropology, science, etc.) and formats (in-person, hybrid, distance learning)
+- Teaching creative writing residencies (typically 10-15 sessions) to students from diverse backgrounds in variety of classrooms (ex. language arts, English Language Learners, art, media studies, anthropology) and formats (in-person, hybrid, distance learning)